rrumale/multitenant_indepth/manage-app/manage-app.md

 ### Lab Assumptions

-- You need to have completed Lab 1 through Lab 3 to setup the environment.
+- You need to have completed Lab 1 through Lab 3 and Step 0 of Lab 4.
+- This Lab is indipendent of Lab 4.
+However, you need to have run Step 0 of Lab4 if you plan to do only Lab 5.

 The setup should have  two container databases running: